datahoundz/Springboard_Data_Science/08_Capstone_Slide_Deck.md

 - Variation at high end of FSR range difficult to predict

-Random Forest Model: Law Categories Only
+Random Forest: Law Categories Only
 ========================================================

 - Random Forest machine learning technique for higher accuracy